Do Go On - 397 - Aviator Charles Kingsford Smith

 That's what I was looking up instead of writing this report.

-The bigger things get, the worse they get for the most part.
+The bigger things get, the worst they get for the moment.

 So that's why they're able to maintain their greatness.